- Teaching and Learning Services Grants

 There will be three grants for up to $8,000 available annually.
-Proposals for two consecutive phases of the project of up to $8,000 each may be developed at one time.

 This grant was established to allow Carleton’s faculty members and instructors to implement and investigate new approaches to teaching and learning, to further develop their skills as educators, and enhance conversations about teaching and learning across academic units.